 For most, the interest will be state-income-tax free, and with Minnesota’s 9.85% marginal state income tax, that feature made it an attractive place for idle cash.
 I am now subject to Michigan’s 4.25% flat state income tax.

-Finally, I have a Betterment Cash Reserve account.
+Finally, I could have a Betterment Cash Reserve account.
 The account offers excellent interest rates and the paired checking account comes with an ATM card that reimburses ATM fees worldwide (this is huge for us).
-I do have a referral relationship with them.
-Ideally, they’ll offer the best after-tax return, but I won’t know until I run the numbers.
+I do have a referral relationship with them, but no longer have an account there because I can’t have both.

 I honestly haven’t done this for months.
 VUSXX won out the last time I did this.